techidaily/site-win11-tips/source/_posts/conquering-fatal-javascript-issue-with-ease-on-win-11-discord.md

 ## Start Chatting in Discord Again on Windows

  So, you don’t have to ditch Discord because of the fatal Javascript error.
 One of the above fatal Javascript error resolutions will likely resolve that issue on your PC since they’ve worked for many users.
-Yet, seldom is anything guaranteed, and you can get in touch with Discord’s help service on the[submit a request](https://support.discord.com/hc/en-us/requests/new) page if more potential fixes for this issue are required.
+Yet, seldom is anything guaranteed, and you can get in touch with Discord’s help service on the [submit a request](https://support.discord.com/hc/en-us/requests/new) page if more potential fixes for this issue are required.

 <ins class="adsbygoogle"
      style="display:block"